kiboschool/tk-intro-to-data/src/lessons/data-visualization.md

 After this week, you will be able to:

 - Understand the basics and importance of data visualization.
-- Learn how to create basic plots.
+- Illustrate how to create basic plots.
-- Learn how to generate insights from data.
+- Practice how to load and clean data on Looker.
-- Understand how to communicate insight to stakeholders.
+- Create report dashboards for data insight.